dubhalley/TS01-DualVCO/README.md

-# TS01 - Dual VCO
+# Tube Synth - How to

 The first one !!
 Whoooooohooooo :)
 I'll describe all my journey of tube's noob :)

 You'll find here my work in progress like a prototype :)

-Maquette A et B C 0.1 et 0.2

 Maquette V 0.1
-My traveling companion wanted to get an idea of what it would look like.
+My partner wanted to get an idea of what it would look like.
 I made a mock-up front panel and decided on a position for the tube.
 Wood, hot glue...

 Quick and dirty :)